 The Building Blocks of Accountability

 Transparency: All processes in an organization must be as transparent as possible.
-Big questions, like how executive bonuses and raises are determined, have recently received a lot of attention.
-The basic process must be shared, and specific numbers should be made public.
 Encourage your employees to ask questions and give them honest answers.
 Wouldn’t you expect the same from them?

 Honesty: Demand honesty from all employees at all levels.
 Everyone should be accountable to someone.
 Ensure that employees have access to the information that they need to make decisions based on real-time information.

 Credibility: Ensure employees are in a position where they can have credibility.
-Don’t, for example, move a person from VP of production to VP of sales when they have no sales experience.
-Your staff (managers, leaders, and executives in particular) need credibility to be accountable.
 They can build their credibility by sharing past, relevant experiences with staff, or do so yourself on the company Web site, through a memo, or in a newsletter.

-Integrity: Integrity means following your values and being accountable day in and day out.
-It means acting consistently, so that people can rely on you, in good situations and in tough spots.
-Give your employees the support they need to be reliable in their values.
+Integrity: Integrity means following your values and being an accountable day in and day out.
+It means acting consistently, so that people can rely on you, in good situations and tough spots.